bullestock/SmartPendantHardware/README.md

 # Parts

-To make this project yourself, you will need this essential parts:
+To make this project yourself, you will need these essential parts:

 * [WeAct BlackPill F411 25M HSE:](https://s.click.aliexpress.com/e/_DC6TlGd)